 Marking the momentous occasion of the Foundation’s 15th year, the Gujral Foundation presented ‘The Impossible Bouquet’ in association with Volte Art Projects, a solo exhibition by multidisciplinary artist and art tech pioneer Raghava KK, showcased at the iconic 24 Jor Bagh, from 10th to 16th February 2023.

-With an extraordinary new wave of word-to-imagery AI disrupting the art world, ‘The Impossible Bouquet' engages with 'prompt engineering' to ask the question, “Can we shape our collective futures using this disruption as a springboard?”
+With an extraordinary new wave of word-to-imagery AI disrupting the art world, ‘The Impossible Bouquet' engaged with 'prompt engineering' to ask the question, “Can we shape our collective futures using this disruption as a springboard?”

-By entering into a critical dialogue with AI, the artist poses a crucial question about the future of art; how can the embodied limitations of human flesh and bone respond creatively, and without fear, to the advances in creative image-making made by bodiless ‘software’?
+By entering into a critical dialogue with AI, the artist posed a crucial question about the future of art; how can the embodied limitations of human flesh and bone respond creatively, and without fear, to the advances in creative image-making made by bodiless ‘software’?

 The new wave of image-generating AI promises to be one of the biggest disruptions of the creative space.
-With the common interest in putting forth cutting-edge contemporary art practices, Volte Art Projects and The Gujral Foundation come together to present and explore the possible engagement between man and machine.
-The exhibition is an official collateral event of India Art Fair 2023 and a highlight of the fair's VIP Programme.
+With the common interest in putting forth cutting-edge contemporary art practices, Volte Art Projects and The Gujral Foundation came together to present and explore the possible engagement between man and machine.
+The exhibition was an official collateral event of India Art Fair 2023 and a highlight of the fair's VIP Programme.

 “It's both scary and thrilling to work with a tool that threatens to replace you.
 So I chose to play with it.” - Raghava KK, 2023

-“It's amazing how the very tools we create also end up changing us.” - Raghava KK, 2023
+“It's amazing how the very tools we create also end up changing us” - Raghava KK, 2023